-To advance the Mount Desert Island Biological Laboratory’s mission as a research and educational institution, members of the MDIBL resident faculty and visiting adjunct faculty are selected to serve as research mentors to high school, undergraduate, and graduate students.
+To advance the MDI Biological Laboratory’s mission as a research and educational institution, many of the Institution's faculty and visiting scientists serve as research mentors to high school, undergraduate, and graduate students.

-Research mentors provide laboratory instruction and overall guidance as students learn how to conduct biological research.
-Mentors teach students the background of a research problem, lead students through the process of designing a research project, and answer a multitude of questions as students learn the basics of laboratory work.
-Mentors are selected for their skill as teachers and scientists, and are the foundation of the MDIBL education program.
+Research mentors provide laboratory instruction and overall guidance as students learn to conduct biological research.
+They teach students the background of a research problem, lead them through the process of designing a research project, and answer questions as students learn the basics of laboratory work.
+Mentors are selected for their skill as teachers and scientists.

-Students interested in doing research at MDIBL are encouraged to review the list of mentors and find a research project most suitable to their scientific interests and career goals.
-Students request to work with a mentor through the MDIBL Education Office, which makes all final student-mentor pairings.
+Students applying to doing research should review the list of mentors below to find a research project suited to their interests.
+Requests to work with a mentor must be made through the Education Office.

-While most research mentors work with students during the summer months, academic year mentoring opportunities may be available by e-mailed request to firstname.lastname@example.org.
+While most mentors work with students during the summer months, academic-year mentoring may be available by request to the Education Office.